12 Things To Expect From A Maine Coon Kitten

 What To Expect From A Maine Coon Kitten

-Whilst kittens of all cat breeds can be a handful, many new owners are not adequately prepared for owning a Maine Coon kitten.
+Whilst kittens of all cat breeds can be a handful, new owners are often not prepared for owning a Maine Coon kitten.
+Is this any surprise considering their higher-than-average intelligence and never-ending playful nature?

-1. Unique Maine Coon Kitten Growth Rate
+1. Slow Growth Rate

 Maine Coons are known for growing pretty darn big!
+Their full-size ranges between 12-22 pounds, depending on age, gender, genetics, etc.

 If you are interested in keeping a Maine Coon growth chart, here’s how you do it.